walter-snake/sos4lml/README.md

 Imports XML data from http download to a SOS server.

-Targets the LML: the Dutch Air Quality measurement sensor network.
+Targets the LML xml for SOS source format: the Dutch Air Quality measurement sensor network.
 With very little effort the XML reader can be adapted to other source schema's, also using it without XML with custom sources is very well possible.

 This set of scripts enables easy and fast import of the LML data (as it is exposed via HTTP) to a SOS server.
 The scripts need a configuration file with the database connection information (sos\_config.py), as well as further configuration in the database table 'configuration'.
 Also the station, sensor, unit and uri configuration must be provided in order to work.
 The 'statsensunit' table should contain combinations of stations, sensors and units.